QED0711/spiccato-react/README.md

 `Subscribe` embeds a `spiccatoState` parameter in the `props` of your component.
 This `spiccatoState` parameter then has a list of keys matching the IDs of your managers to their specified state.
 In this instance, `spiccatoState` has a key called `subscribeDemo`, and its value is the state specified in the dependencies array: `{count: 0, user: {cell: ""}}`.

-Similar to the `useSpiccatoState` hook, this state will only update only when one of the specified dependencies updates.
+Similar to the `useSpiccatoState` hook, this state will update only when one of the specified dependencies updates.
 If you want to subscribe to all state updates, simply set your dependencies array to `["*"]`.

 ---

 ## What to Use and When

+### useSpiccatoState

 `useSpiccatoState` is a hook, and therefore is designed to simplify you code inside a functional component.
 If you are looking for a fast, efficient, and simply way to access your `spiccato` state inside a functional component, `useSpiccatoState` is a good choice.
+However, it's important to note that basic react component execution principles still hold true. `useSpiccatoState` will not cause unnecessary re-executions of your component, but if the parent component updates, the child component will fire again.
+In the even that you truly want the component to re-execute only when the `spiccato` state changes, you should use the `subscribe` HOC.

+### subscribe

 `subscribe` performs a similar function, but is not bound to functional components.
 It is also slightly more efficient in blocking unnecessary executions of your component because is uses React `memo` under the hood.
 Given these benefits, you should use `subscribe` when:

 - You are not using a functional component (i.e. a class component)
-- you only want your component to execute when the associated state or props change (and not when the parent node updates)
+- You only want your component to execute when the associated state or props change (and not when the parent node updates)

 ---